ATS Workshop Descriptions

 Canvas Working with Test Banks: This short, self-paced course will walk you through the process of downloading publisher created test content and importing it into your course.

-Canvas for Students: Self-paced Course: This is a self-paced course (FREE) for all Morgan students.
-Learn how to participate in your courses using Canvas.
-Set up your Canvas profile, submit assignments, take tests, participate in discussions and check your grades.
+Canvas for Students: Student Information Hub: Learn how to participate in your courses using Canvas.
+Set up your Canvas profile, submit assignments, take tests, participate in discussions, and check your grades.
 You'll also learn how to communicate with your instructor and classmates.
 Format: Online, Self-paced.

 Gmail, Calendar & Drive Apps: (Self-Paced Workshop): Introduction to the GMAIL and Google calendars, time-saving tips and tricks, and ways to make the most of this software.
 Training also includes use of Hangouts, and Drive as an interchangeable or replacement for Microsoft Office Suite.